jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 review
 *********************************************************************************

-I ran tests to show that I can use the :ref:`try statement<how to handle Exceptions>` and assertRaises_ to catch :ref:`Exceptions<how to test if an Exception is raised>`
+I ran tests to show that I can use the :ref:`try statement<how to handle Exceptions>` and assertRaises_ to catch :ref:`Exceptions<how to test that an Exception is raised>`

 ----